dthyresson/thyresson-io/src/content/blog/post-startups-as-a-service-band.md

 It can get overwhelming.
 Fast.

+Not only do startups have to manage complexity, they have to manage constraints: you won't be able to have everything you need right away.

 ![Startups as a Service Band](../../images/startup-as-a-service/startup-as-a-service.019.jpeg)

 Question: Could you offer a "Startup as a Service" that provides the resources and support that startups need to grow?

 ![Startups as a Service Band](../../images/startup-as-a-service/startup-as-a-service.020.jpeg)

+But, what if you could?

 You don't need everything right away ... but you do need to know what and when and where to get it.

+What if your latest startup had access to:

+- A thoughtfully-priced plan with the Business/Enterprise features for your small (but hopefully growing) team

+- Someone to pre-package a tech ecosystem of some of the best-in-breed, most used services modern web projects need

+- The chance to get mentored by experts both in and outside the company

+- Membership in a Startup Community that encourages your growth

+- Blogs, social media, and case studies written about you that highlight not just you but the Developer Experience

+That would be something special; and the company that provided this would be a company I'd stick with.

 ![Startups as a Service Band](../../images/startup-as-a-service/startup-as-a-service.021.jpeg)